UCL/git-novice/_episodes/03-create.md

 > >
 > > ### Solution
 > > Git keeps all of its files in the `.git` directory.
-> > To recover from this little mistake, Dracula can just remove the `.git`
+> > To recover from this little mistake, Alfredo can just remove the `.git`
-> > folder in the moons subdirectory by running the following command from inside the `planets` directory:
+> > folder in the cocktails subdirectory by running the following command from inside the `recipes` directory:
 > >
 > > ~~~
-> > $ rm -rf moons/.git
+> > $ rm -rf cocktails/.git
 > > ~~~
 > > {: .language-bash}
 > >